JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     ![Mobile Multiplatform project - additional settings](kmm-project-wizard-3.png)

-    > If you want to use KMM module as a CocoaPods dependency, select the **CocoaPods dependency manager** option.
+    > If you want to use Kotlin Multiplatform module as a CocoaPods dependency, select the **CocoaPods dependency manager** option.
     > To learn more about CocoaPods dependencies, see [CocoaPods integration](native-cocoapods.md).
     >
     {type="note"}